 The AREA Ruhr Doctoral Programme

-AREA Ruhr offers a structured three-year doctoral programme on Transnational Institution Building and Transnational Identities in East Asia, which is funded by the Mercator Research Center Ruhr (MECUR).
+AREA Ruhr offers a structured three-year doctoral programme on Transnational Institution Building and Transnational Identities in East Asia, which is funded by the Mercator Research Center Ruhr (MERCUR).
 The program aims to advance knowledge on East Asian regional institution building, identity formation, and the interaction between both processes throughout history up until today.
 By applying transnational and comparative approaches to the study of East Asia, the programme looks beyond national borders, seeking to unleash the potential of combining humanities and social sciences, as well as to base research projects on interdisciplinary perspectives.
 Participating scholars allocate their research within three larger sub-themes related to transnationalisation.
 These are:

 The transnational movement of labour in East Asia has a long history; for example, the streams of Han Chinese migrants that populated the Chinese North East (Manchuria) in the late 19th and early 20th centuries contributed to the industrialization spurned on by Japan’s colonization drive.
 In today’s East and South East Asia, migrant labour forms the cornerstone in the strategic development of Chinese, Japanese and South Korean transnational companies.
 Cross-border labour mobility is in many cases regulated by states, but also often takes irregular forms.

-The research on transnational labour focuses on historical and sociological analyses of labor mobility across territorial borders in East Asia, also including related flows into and from South East Asia.
+The research on transnational labour focuses on historical and sociological analyses of labour mobility across territorial borders in East Asia, also including related flows into and from South East Asia.
 The research will critically appraise any protean uses of national and ethnic categories in order to avoid “methodological nationalism.”

-The research within this sub-theme will examine 1) individual and situational utilization of historical (including colonial) legacies, ethnic difference and social structures in emerging patterns of migration and work in the region, and 2) the emergence of novel labour market institutions based on identity and status.
+The research within this sub-theme will examine 1) individual and situational utilization of historical (including colonial) legacies, ethnic difference, and social structures in emerging patterns of migration and work in the region, and 2) the emergence of novel labour market institutions based on identity and status.

 Doctoral students will be encouraged to either conduct comparative research or to focus on the interaction of workers across territorial borders.
 Research projects may have a historical or a contemporary focus, and in addition to East Asian perspectives, may also include South East Asia and/or Europe where applicable.